 The MPO EPBC Act Approval 2011/5795 requires development of a Mine Site Threatened Ecological Community Rehabilitation Plan to guide the re-establishment of White Box Yellow Box Blakely's Red Gum Woodland endangered ecological community listed under the EPBC Act across MPO disturbed areas and rehabilitated mine landforms.
-A draft version of the Mine Site Threatened Ecological Community Rehabilitation Plan has been submitted to the Commonwealth Department of Agriculture, Water and the Environment (DAWE).
-Once approved, this MOP/RMP would be reviewed and revised if necessary, to ensure alignment of the plans.
+The Commonwealth Department of Agriculture, Water and the Environment (DAWE) approved the MPO's Mine Site Threatened Ecological Community Rehabilitation Plan on 22 October 2020.
+Sections 3 to 9 of the MPO's MOP/RMP are incorporated into the Mine Site Threatened Ecological Community Rehabilitation Plan to ensure alignment of the plans.

-Further detail regarding reinstating native woodland ecosystems for threatened flora and fauna is provide in Section 7.2.4.
+Further detail regarding reinstating native woodland ecosystems for threatened flora and fauna is provided in Section 7.2.4.